Valentino30/Forum_App_Node_ApolloGraphQL_Mongo_React_JWT_SemanticUI/README.md

 - Run the command **yarn** in the root folder to install the backend dependencies
 - Run the command **cd client/ && yarn** to install the frontend  dependencies
+- Add a .env file following the structure shown in the **.env.example**
 - Run the command **yarn start** in the root folder to concurrently start both the backend and the frontend

 Here is how to use the application: